 The Alaskan’s were used solely as hard-working sled dogs, and their appearances were not worried about, this resulted in a huge amount of cross-breeding with the Alaskan Husky and other randoms sled dogs, in order to produce the best sled dog possible.
 Technically the Alaskan Husky comes from a mix of different breeds such as the Siberian Husky, Greyhounds, Malamutes, and German Shorthaired Pointers.

 The Siberian Husky is registered with the American Kennel Club under the Working Group category.
 The Alaskan Husky, due to it being crossbred, is not actually registered with any breed organizations.

 Alaskan Husky Vs Siberian Husky

-The main difference between Alaskan and Siberian huskies is how they are used today.
+The main difference between Alaskan and Siberian huskies is their use today.
 Nowadays, Siberian huskies are mostly domesticated pets, whereas Alaskan huskies are still used primarily for working purposes.